drichardson/dougrichardson.us/site/_drafts/modern-crypto-exercise-1.1.markdown

     abcdefghijklmnopqrstuvwxyz
     WAZPFEKHL?DJMOGC?BVQISRXY?

-Where the 3 ?s stand for the 3 characters unused by the ciphertext in question.
+Where the 3 *?*s stand for the 3 characters that don't appear in the ciphertext.

-**Step 3: Ciphertext Decrypt 1** Attempt to decrypt the ciphertext with the most probable key generated in the previous step.
+**Step 3: Ciphertext Decrypt 1** Decrypt the ciphertext with the most probable key generated in the previous step.

     tr 'WAZPFEKHL?DJMOGC?BVQISRXY?' abcdefghijklmnopqrstuvwxyz < ciphertext
     lowmtnyohmsrlawatedahoeektoedecwgrffrlucttnpurcgiebeotseceaaf